friends-of-presta/fop_console/README.md

 ## Contribute

-Feel free to add more commands :-) contributions are very welcome!
+Feel free to add more commands, post some issues or new PR : contributions are very welcome.